sckeen1988/investSite/README.md

 ## Future goals

-1) Allow users to 'buy' shares of the company
+1) Allow users to 'sell' shares of the company
+2) Do not require users to enter an interger into each submit form on myAccounts page
-2) Migrate the sqlite database to postgres
+3) Migrate the sqlite database to postgres
-3) Create a connection to TDAmeritrade's api and retrieve prices for SPY, display this value on the myAccount page.
+4) Create a connection to TDAmeritrade's api and retrieve prices for SPY, display this value on the myAccount page.

 ## Version History

 * 0.1
     * Initial Release
+* 0.2
+    * Added functionality to update database

 ## Acknowledgments